deepaklearner/sample_cypher/master_query_1.md

 Based on this sample project,
-Supervisor

 Supervisor_hierachy/
 ├── config/